-3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 - 2011.
+- 3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 2011.
 Average household size in 2011 was 2.42 compared to 2.36 for England and Wales.
-Data on population and household structure is presented in Appendix A.

-3.2 The latest 2016-based population projection prepared by the Office for National Statistics (ONS) projects a population of 164,840 by 2026.
+Data on population and household structure is presented in Appendix A. - 3.2 The 2016-based population projection prepared by the Office for National Statistics (ONS) projects a population of 164,840 by 2026.
 It shows the potential changing age structure of the population if current trends continue, with the percentage of people over 65 in West Berkshire increasing from 18.0% in 2016 to 21.9% by 2026.
-The latest 2016-based household projections prepared by ONS project an increase in households over the plan period from 2006 to 2026 of 10,160, an average of 508 additional households per annum.

-3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
-Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally.

-3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
-ONS statistics show the average house price in West Berkshire for the quarter ended March 2018 was £347,042 compared to £240,437 for England(1).
-Table A.7 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue.

-3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership (LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
-The primary purpose of the SHMA is to provide an assessment of the future needs for both market and affordable housing, together with the housing needs of different groups within the population.
-The conclusions on the objectively assessed need (OAN) were made public in October 2015 and the report was published in February 2016.
-The conclusion of the SHMA for West Berkshire was that there is an OAN of 665 dwellings per annum averaged over the period 2013-2036.
-In March 2018 the OAN was reviewed through a sensitivity assessment, to update the evidence on housing need in the Western Berkshire Housing Market Area.
-This assessment concluded that the OAN for West Berkshire was 600 dwellings per annum.
+The 2016-based household projections prepared by ONS project an increase in households over the plan period from 2006 to 2026 of 10,160, an average of 508 additional households per annum. - 3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
+Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally. - 3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
+Land Registry statistics show the average house price in West Berkshire for the quarter ended March 2019 was £415,452 compared to £291,492 for England and Wales(1).
+Table A.7 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue. - 3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership (LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
+The primary purpose of the SHMA was to provide an assessment of the future needs for both market and affordable housing, together with the housing needs of different groups within the population.

-3.6 The approach to assessing housing need has, however, been simplified with the publication of the 2018 NPPF and the introduction of a standard method for assessing local housing need (LHN).
-The standard method is based on household projections with an adjustment to reflect affordability in the local area.
-This standard method has replaced the assessment of OAN through a SHMA.